Counterfeiter and supplier of unsafe makeup prosecuted by trading standards

 "We encounter is individuals solely looking at profit, with no experience in the product they are importing or buying, no knowledge of legitimate supply chains or the original product or concern about the safety of the product they are selling and who don't care about what effect it has on legitimate trade.
 We will stamp these practises out through education and enforcement.

-"Our surveillance on illegal activity involving counterfeiting is increasing and we ask users of auction sites or any person offered suspected counterfeit goods to be vigilant and to warn us of any suspicious sellers through our contact points.
+"Our surveillance on illegal activity involving counterfeiting is increasing.
+We ask users of auction sites or any person offered suspected counterfeit goods to be vigilant and to warn us of any suspicious sellers through our contact points.

 "Alternatively ring Crimestoppers on 0800 555 111.
 This action would not have been possible without the support of Dyfed Powys Police and we wish to thank officers from the road policing team and intelligence unit."